-Under the Proposed Action Alternative, TVA would issue a Section 26a permit and recreational license to authorize the commercial marina.
-TVA provided information related to the proposed Deerfield Marina development to the Tennessee Wildlife Resources Agency (TWRA).
-This agency is responsible for addressing recreational boating safety issues on waters within the State.
-TWRA has indicated that it had no objection to the development from a boating safety perspective.
+Boating Safety - TVA provided information related to the proposed Woodson Marina development to the Tennessee Wildlife Resources Agency (TWRA).
+TWRA is responsible for addressing recreational boating safety issues on waters within the State and has indicated that it had no objection to the development from a boating safety perspective.